Help us raise £450,000 for the Breast Unit at the Royal United Hospitals Bath

 The RUH needs to redevelop and expand the unit so it can facilitate its work with an increasing number of patients each year, plus provide a more welcoming and calming atmosphere to help patients feel relaxed and confident about their care.

 The redevelopment will enhance the exceptional service already provided, improve efficiency and facilitate a model of care to support patients living with and beyond cancer.
 These improvements will help staff support patients with advice and counselling from a dedicated support centre within the Breast Unit, in the months and years after they leave hospital or complete their treatment.

-With charitable funding, we will be able to make these improvements:
+With your support we will be able to fund these improvements:

 - The unit will have a new area for mammographic and MRI reporting